deanward81/bakedbean.org.uk/content/posts/2018-11-nfig-and-netcore.md

 ## NFig - Some Background

 NFig was originally written by [Bret Copeland](https://bret.codes/) and [Bryan Ross](https://rossipedia.com/) for the ad server that powers our job ads.
-After a while we started using it in other applications such as [Stack Overflow Talent](https://talent.stackoverflow.com/) and [Stack Overflow Jobs](https://stackoverflow.com/jobs/).
+After a while we started using it in other applications such as [Stack Overflow Talent](https://talent.stackoverflow.com/) and [Stack Overflow Jobs](https://stackoverflow.com/jobs/) as well as a few internal projects.
 It works by allowing us to define our configuration settings in code and then allowing us to change those settings at runtime by storing overrides in a backing store.
 Here's an example configuration class:

 ```c#
 public class Settings